meccaLeccaHi/chronic_spiking/README.md

 # chronic_spiking
-## Analysis pipeline for single-unit recordings of face-cells in macaque brain.
+#### Matlab scripts for analysis of single-unit recordings of face-cells in the macaque brain.

 These scripts perform unsupervised spike detection and sorting using using wavelets and super-paramagnetic clustering performed using:
 **_Wave_clus_** *(https://github.com/csn-le/wave_clus)*